NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

  * `logProbs`, is a tensor of floating-point values on the GPU to store the log-prob of the generated tokens.
 Its shape is `[maxNewTokens, batchSize, beamWidth]`.
-Its shape will likely change in a future release to match the shape of the output `ids` tensor,
+Its shape will likely change in a future release to match the shape of the output `ids` tensor.
  * `contextLogits`, is a tensor of values on the GPU (same datatype as the computation type) to store the logits for the context.
 Its shape is `[batchSize, maxSequenceLength, vocabSizePadded]`.
 If use `remove_input_padding`, its shape is `[packedSize, vocabSizePadded]`.
-This buffer will only be filled in if the TensorRT engine was built with the `gather_all_token_logits` parameter enabled.
-It is important to point out that enabling that computation may have an impact on performance (the final LM head has to perform a matrix multiplication on all the context tokens instead of a just the last one),
+This buffer will only be filled in if the TensorRT engine was built with the `gather_context_logits` or `gather_all_token_logits` parameter enabled.
+It is important to point out that enabling that computation may have an impact on performance (the final LM head has to perform a matrix multiplication on all the context tokens instead of a just the last one).
  * `generationLogits`, is a tensor of values on the GPU (same datatype as the computation type) to store the logits for the generation.
 Its shape is `[batchSize, beamWidth, maxOutputLen, vocabSizePadded]`.
-This buffer will only be filled in if the TensorRT engine was built with the `gather_all_token_logits` parameter enabled.
+This buffer will only be filled in if the TensorRT engine was built with the `gather_generation_logits` or `gather_all_token_logits` parameter enabled.
  * `onTokenGenerated`, is a callback function invoked in the generation loop to pass newly generated tokens to the caller while the loop continues to